akovalyo/wcdonalds_app/README.md

 ![](https://img.shields.io/badge/dynamic/yaml?url=https://raw.githubusercontent.com/akovalyo/wcdonalds_app/main/pubspec.yaml?&label=v&query=$.version&color=orange)
 ![GitHub](https://img.shields.io/github/license/akovalyo/wcdonalds_app)

-Welcome to **Wcdonalds** - the best fast food enterprise on the Solana blockchain.
+Welcome to **Wcdonalds** - NFT meme project on the Solana blockchain.

+*This app was created by a community member for the Wcdonalds NFT collection, with no official affiliation to the project owners.*
 ---

-The app allows to:
+Features

-- Search the collection of workers NFTs and get rarity rank, wage;
+* Search the collection of workers NFTs: View rarity rank, and wage information.
-- Track the Sol price;
-- Track collection's floor price and total listed items on ME (currently is not available in the web app);
-- Get information about tokenomics, staking;
+* Track Sol Price: Monitor the price of Solana cryptocurrency.
+* Track Collection's Floor Price: Monitor the floor price of the NFT collection (web app feature currently unavailable).
+* Tokenomics and Staking Information: Get detailed information about how the project's tokens work and how to stake them.
-- get answers to the most common questions.
+* FAQ: Answers to the most common questions regarding Wcdonalds NFTs.
+*
 # Android App

 <p align="center">